 Teatro Oficina by Lina Bo Bardi Photographs

-From the large main entrance off the Minhocão expressway, the theatre descends within the city block.
-On the right, the large glazed surface opens to provide a clearing to Silvio Santos’s adjacent property.
-That’s where the Teatro Oficina company creates short-term setups to attract large audiences to its shows.
+From its imposing main entrance off the Minhocão expressway, the theatre descends within the city block, creating a unique spatial experience.
+The large glazed surface on the right opens to provide access to Silvio Santos’s adjacent property, where the Teatro Oficina company stages temporary setups to attract vast audiences.

-Linear time is a Western invention; time is not linear, it is a marvellous tangle where at any moment, points can be selected and solutions invented without beginning or end.
+Linear time is a Western invention; time is not linear, it is a marvellous tangle where at any moment, points can be selected and solutions invented without beginning or end.– Lina Bo Bardi1

 Teatro Oficina Plans